Kondor Path Tours

 Prevention of Altitude Sickness:

-However optimum he may be, the person’s physical state does not prevent altitude sickness.
-The susceptibility to contraction is inversely proportional to the subject’s age due to the maturity of the subject’s nervous system.
-It does not recommend using drugs to prevent it but adapting and acclimatizing progressively to the altitude.
+However optimum a person may be, his physical state does not prevent altitude sickness.
+Due to the maturity of the nervous system, the susceptibility to contraction is inversely proportional to the subject’s age.
+Therefore, drugs are not recommended to prevent it; they are advised to adapt and acclimate progressively to the altitude.

-When you arrive at your accommodation in Cusco, it is usual to receive it with a coca mate (coca tea) and then give you two hours of rest.
-Coca-tea must be to enjoy the rest of the trip thoroughly.
+When you arrive at your accommodation in Cusco, you usually receive it from a coca mate (coca tea), who gives you two hours of rest.
+Coca-tea is essential to enjoying the rest of the trip thoroughly.

-You mustn’t make any effort if you decide to take a walk in the city of Cusco it is convenient to walk in a leisurely way.
-However, it considers to be in optimal conditions and not to demand mainly on the first day.
+You mustn’t make any effort if you decide to take a walk in the city of Cusco.
+It is convenient to stroll.
+However, it is considered in optimal conditions and not in demand, mainly on the first day.

-One of the keys to not getting altitude sickness is staying hydrated (drink at least 3 liters daily), eating little, consuming enough coca mates, having known healing and digestive properties, and having a carbohydrate diet.
+One key to avoiding altitude sickness is staying hydrated (drink at least 3 liters daily), eating little, consuming enough coca mate, having known healing and digestive properties, and following a carbohydrate diet.
 Avoid alcohol, tobacco, and heavy food.

 If you feel short of oxygen, ask for assistance when you arrive at Cusco airport.